 Your doctor may Insert your CRT device on an outpatient basis, or as part of your stay in a hospital.
 Procedures may vary, depending on your condition and your doctor's practices.
 Talk with your doctor about what will happen during your procedure.

 The actual procedure may take from 3 to 5 hours.
 You’ll probably be awake but relaxed and sleepy during the procedure.
 This is what you can expect:

-You will be moved to the recovery area, where you'll stay until the relaxing medicine has worn off.
-A healthcare provider will give you pain medicines, as needed.
+You will be moved to the recovery area.
+You will stay there until the relaxing medicine has worn off.
+A healthcare provider will give you pain medicines as needed.
 You may need to stay in the hospital for a day or two while your doctor checks and adjusts the settings on your CRT device.